-U.S. Senate's Grassley sets Saturday deadline for Kavanaugh accuser: New York Times
+Supreme Court nominee Kavanaugh's accuser tentatively agrees to testify on Thursday: media

 On Friday, President Donald Trump sought to cast doubt on Ford’s allegation that Kavanaugh sexually assaulted her in 1982 when both were high school students in Maryland.

-Kavanaugh has denied the allegation and pledged to testify at Monday’s hearing.

-The Republican-controlled Senate judiciary panel has struggled on how to proceed with Kavanaugh’s nomination.
+The judiciary committee has struggled with how to proceed with Kavanaugh’s nomination.
 Democrats have demanded more time for scrutiny, and Republicans want to move ahead quickly with a confirmation vote in an increasingly volatile political climate ahead of congressional elections on Nov.
 6.

 Trump and the White House had been careful not to malign Ford after her allegations surfaced, but Trump dropped the restraint in his tweets on Friday.